IgnisOwl/BukkitYamlDataHandler/README.md

 **DataHandler.initializeScheduledUpdate(*ticks*) will allow you to automatically update the file every certain amount of ticks*

-PLEASE NOTE: The BungeeCord branch is still being worked on
+PLEASE NOTE: The BungeeCord branch has not been updated yet